Find out how to save money on Google Ads right now, decreasing your ad spend while still improving your campaign performance!

 - Review your location settings

-1. Define exactly what you want to achieve from your campaign (Leads, Sales, Traffic, Awareness)
+1. Define Your PPC Goals (Leads, Sales, Traffic, Awareness)

 Your goal is your starting point.
 This is true of pretty much any marketing activity, and Google Ads is no exception.